Andorran Skier Mijares Crashes Out Early in Flachau World Cup Slalom

 Key Points

-- Caminal, Moreno gear up for Pass Thurn downhill; Gabriel, Cornella in Crans-Montana slalom.
+- Caminal, Moreno in Pass Thurn downhill; Gabriel, Cornella in Crans-Montana slalom.

-Íria Medina finished 15th yesterday in an FIS giant slalom in Sestrière, Italy, with a time of 2:10.89, 2.06 seconds behind Swiss winner Lara Baumann.
-Her team said she skied strongly in the first run but erred on the lower wall, then struggled to connect and read the wall section in the second.
-Medina races a second FIS giant slalom on the same course today.
+Elsewhere, Íria Medina finished 15th in an FIS giant slalom in Sestrière, Italy, on Wednesday, clocking 2:10.89, 2.06 seconds off Swiss winner Lara Baumann.
+Her team highlighted a solid first run undone by a lower-wall mistake, with poor connection and reading of that section in the second.
+Medina raced a second FIS giant slalom there Thursday.

-In European Cup events, Jordina Caminal and Cande Moreno prepare for tomorrow's downhill at Pass Thurn, Austria, after yesterday's official training was canceled due to poor weather; a replacement session runs today.
-Caminal and Cande Moreno are also listed for today's downhill, alongside Bartumeu Gabriel and Xavier Cornella in the continental slalom circuit at Crans-Montana, Switzerland.
+In European Cup events, Jordina Caminal and Cande Moreno competed in downhill at Pass Thurn, Austria, after Wednesday training cancellation due to weather; a replacement session ran Thursday ahead of Friday's race.
+They also entered Thursday's downhill.
+Bartumeu Gabriel and Xavier Cornella raced continental slalom at Crans-Montana, Switzerland.

 Original Sources